centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 * To override the default value of a parameter, click on the **+Add a new entry** link located below the **Filter category** table to add a custom parameter.
-For example, if you want to only send to Canopsis the events link to a hostgroup called "Europe", enter:
+For example, if you want to only send to Canopsis the events linked to a hostgroup called "Europe", enter:

    ```text
    type = string